jsun1590/portfolio-website-hugo/content/blog/irisctf2023/baby_rev.md

 }
 ```

-Analysing the while loop, we can find that if `local_7c` is greater than `0x1f` (which is 31 in decimal), we will be told that our code is valid.
+Analysing the while loop, we find that if `local_7c` is greater than `0x1f` (which is 31 in decimal), we will be told that our code is valid.

 Initially, `local_7c` is set to 0.
-After the end of each iteration, it increments by one.
+At the end of each iteration, it increments by one.

 Following this logic, after 32 iterations, we should arrive at the valid code.
-However, the following check breaks out of the loop if the `local_7c` is not equal to `local_78` with index `local_7c`:
+However, the following check breaks out of the loop if `local_7c` is not equal to `local_78` with index `local_7c`:

 ```c
 if (local_7c != local_78[local_7c]) break;
 ```

 Thus, as `local_7c` increments by one each iteration, we can solve this challenge by setting the ASCII value of each letter in `local_78` equal to its own corresponding index.
-To do this, we add a corresponding offset number plus the index to the ASCII value.
+To do this, we add back the corresponding offset number plus the index to the ASCII value.

-We can use Ghidra to convert the each address bytes offsets to decimal.
+We can use Ghidra to convert each address byte offset to a decimal representation.

 ```c
     local_78[0] = local_78[0] + -105;